Participant Dashboard

 EVENT CANCELLATION POLICY

-The Vancouver International Marathon Society, in accordance with management executives and the Board, City officials and local law enforcement, has the authority to cancel any of the events for emergency purposes such as, but not limited to, inclement weather or threat of terrorism.
+The Vancouver International Marathon Society, in accordance with the Board, City officials and local law enforcement, has the authority to cancel any of the events for emergency purposes such as, but not limited to, inclement weather or threat of terrorism.
 If such emergency conditions force cancellation, refunds cannot be provided since funds will have been spent in preparation for race day.

 DEFERRAL POLICY